marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-new-series-marcus-on-business.md

 ---
 layout: post
-title: New series Marcus on mission, vision and strategy... and doing it
+title: "New series: Marcus on mission, vision and strategy... and doing it"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-06-18T09:06:52.000Z
+date: 2015-06-18 09:06:52
 tags:
  - Indonesia
  - Lean
  - Leadership
  - Agile
  - Life of a consultant
  - Salvation Army
  - Impact mapping
 ---

 Where I currently work there's been a problem with budgets for traveling.
 And another with authority.
 Which basically mean that the people that I'm here to try to help will not get my help; there's no money to travel there and I have no authority, which is basically a deal-breaker in Indonesia.